-Personally, I like to start the month by organizing something simple on each day of National Simplify Your Life Week (August 1st-7th).
+Honestly, though, I’ll probably start the month by organizing something simple on each day of National Simplify Your Life Week (August 7th – 13th).
 It could be my household toolbox that’s in disarray or the plethora of sticky notes I have all over my desk.
-Whatever it is, it’s got to be quick and simple so I don’t get overwhelmed or frustrated.
-At the end of the week, I’ve been relieved of some of the clutter and I have a great sense of accomplishment.
+Whatever it is, it’s got to be quick and simple, so I don’t get overwhelmed or frustrated.
+And at the end of the week, I should be relieved of some clutter and have a great sense of accomplishment.

 - August 1st — DOGust 1st: Universal Birthday for Shelter Dogs.